Fragments: Memories of a Wartime Childhood: Maechler

-In addition, she reported that Wilkomirski's uncle, Max Grosjean, said that as children he and his sister Yvonne (Wilkomirski's biological mother) had been Verdingkinder (or "earning children") — in other words, that they had been part of the old Swiss institution of orphaned children working for families, with overtones of child slavery.
+In addition, she reported that Wilkomirski's uncle, Max Grosjean, said that as children he and his sister Yvonne (Wilkomirski's biological mother) had been Verdingkinder (or "earning children")—in other words, that they had been part of the old Swiss institution of orphaned children working for families, with overtones of child slavery.
 Eskin's interest in Wilkomirski had its origins in genealogy: his family had ancestors in Riga and, initially, they believed that the author of Fragments could perhaps be a long-lost relative.
-In the same year (2002) the public prosecutor of the canton of Zurich announced that she found no evidence of criminal fraud.
+In the same year (2002) the public prosecutor of the canton of Zürich announced that she found no evidence of criminal fraud.
 She added that a DNA test she had ordered had confirmed that Wilkomirski and Grosjean were the same person.

 Aftermath

 The disclosure of Wilkomirski's fabrications altered the status of his book.
 Many critics argued that Fragments no longer had any literary value.
-"Once the professed interrelationship between the first-person narrator, the death-camp story he narrates, and historical reality are proved palpably false, what was a masterpiece becomes kitsch" (Maechler, 2000, p.
-281).
-But for a few scholars, even as a pseudomemoir, the merits of the work still remain.
-"Those merits reside in a ferocious vision, a powerful narrative, an accumulation of indelible images, and the unforgettable way in which a small child's voice is deployed in an unfeeling adult world, during the war and thereafter" (Zeitlin, 2003, p.
-177, see also Suleiman, 2006, p.
-170).
+"Once the professed interrelationship between the first-person narrator, the death-camp story he narrates, and historical reality are proved palpably false, what was a masterpiece becomes kitsch".
+But some scholars believe the merits of the work still remain, even as a pseudomemoir.
+"Those merits reside in a ferocious vision, a powerful narrative, an accumulation of indelible images, and the unforgettable way in which a small child's voice is deployed in an unfeeling adult world, during the war and thereafter".

 The Wilkomirski case was heatedly debated in Germany and Switzerland as a textbook example of the contemporary treatment of the Holocaust and of the perils of using it for one's own causes.
 However, the affair transcends the specific context of the Holocaust (see e.g. Chambers, 2002; Gabriel, 2004; Langer, 2006; Maechler, 2001b; Oels, 2004; Suleiman, 2006; Wickman, 2007).
 Wilkomirski's case raises questions about the literary genre of autobiography, the aesthetics of a literary work's reception, oral history, witness testimony, memory research, trauma therapies, and the like.
-The case is discussed in great detail by psychologists Carol Tavris and Elliot Aronson as an interesting case of self-inflicted false memories (Tavris and Aronson, 2007, pp. 82ff.)
+The case is discussed in great detail by psychologists Carol Tavris and Elliot Aronson as an interesting case of self-inflicted false memories.

+The debate led to the creation of the term Wilkomirski syndrome which has been applied to several other cases.
+The Moses Mendelssohn Zentrum für europäisch-jüdische Studien held a conference named Das Wilkomirski-Syndrom in Potsdam in 2001.